xenocrat/HTTPHeader/README.md

 ## Usage

-Methods read from the corresponding header in the `$_SERVER` superglobal.
+Methods read the value of the corresponding header in the `$_SERVER` superglobal.
 Alternatively a string containing a complete header can be supplied as an argument.
 Methods will return `false` if the request header is not present or cannot be parsed.

 ### `HTTPHeader::Accept()`